 2) Create an Outline

 Step two is to create an outline.
 This should really only take you about five minutes.
 This is when you sit down on a Google or Word Doc and create an outline to understand what you are going to do, in sequential order, when you write the blog post.

 You’ve already got it all on your mind map so it’s visually laid out.
 Now, how are you going to organize it?
 What reader flow makes the most sense?
 What main idea should be first, second, third, etc.

-First there will be an intro of course where you introduce your topic and give a little information.
-Then the body will be divided into several section, each with a primary section heading.
-Some primary sections may be broken up into subsections while some may have be shorter and not need need subsections.
+First, there will be an intro of course where you introduce your topic and give a little information.
+Then the body will be divided into several sections, each with a primary section heading.
+Some primary sections may be broken up into subsections while some may have be shorter and not need subsections.

 Below is an example of how it should look:

 You may want to skip this step and just jump right into writing blog posts.
 But I can’t caution you enough:

 DO NOT skip this step.
 You may think that it’s not needed, but I promise you it’s worth laying everything out, it’ll make you faster later and help you create the highest quality content possible.